Engee documentation

 Uploading files

-POST /external/file/upload.
+POST /external/file/upload

-The request is sent in multipart/form-data format.
+The request is sent in the format multipart/form-data.

 {